morikeli/smart-scheduler/README.md

 ### Issues
  Feel free to report any issues encountered (create an issue using the `Issues` tab or provide your feedback through the `Discussions` tab.
 Your feedback is highly appreciated.

-### Buy me coffee
-**Fun fact!**
-  I need coffee to survive.
-It's like my liquid superhero serum.
-Be a hero today!
-  Appreciate the effort put in developing the project by [buying me coffee today!](https://www.buymeacoffee.com/keli.io) 😁